How to make a referral

 Frequently asked questions

-Young people (13-17 years) and parents and carers of children (5-17 years) can now talk directly to the SPA team or make a self-referral online.
+Young people (13-17 years) and parents and carers of children (5-17 years) can now talk directly to the SPA team.

 GP / health care professionals – can make a referral to the SPA directly, using the guidance and forms on this page.

 Social workers – can make a referral to the SPA directly if you are unsure the standard council-provided services (e.g the Therapeutic Social Work Service and Families First Programme) are right for the child / young person.

 School staff – cannot make a referral to the SPA directly.
 In the first instance you should speak to your school’s cluster support and guidance panel about Emotional Wellbeing and Mental Health support (formerly TaMHS) which can offer support and may make a referral directly to the SPA if they feel specialist services are needed.

 School nurses – in the first instance continue to use the Emotional Health and Wellbeing Pathway but you can make a direct referral to the SPA when there has been no improvement in the young person’s wellbeing after the Pathway, or the level of intervention is beyond the scope of the offer, for example suspected autism.

 College staff – cannot make a referral to the SPA directly.
 In the first instance you should speak to your college’s Stay Safe Officer or designated staff member which can offer support.
 Only these staff can make a referral directly to the SPA if they feel more specialist support is necessary – for example CAMHS.